 Keller’s curiosity about the world around her was described by those who knew her as insatiable.
 She dedicated much of her younger years to attaining a formal education and developing methods of communicating with the outside world.
 She learned how to use braille, read sign language with her fingers, and ultimately learned to speak.
 Keller was the first deaf-blind person to earn a Bachelor of Arts degree and was a regular on the lecture circuit.

 As an adult, Keller was committed to social justice through political activism.
 This part of Keller’s legacy is mostly lost now, in part due to our country’s mythologizing of Keller as a young woman, who overcame her tremendous disability.
 What made Keller exceptional, was not just that she overcame these obstacles, but that she was a highly intelligent person, who had a complex understanding of the social inequities built into the American system.

 Given Alabama’s conservative politics, Hellen Keller, it seems, was a radical choice for the state’s 50 State Quarters design.
-The most likely situation is that Keller, the mythologized, more than Keller the flesh-and-blood politically emboldened intellectual was chosen to grace the reverse of this state quarter.
+The most likely situation is that Keller the myth more than Keller the flesh-and-blood politically emboldened intellectual was chosen to grace the reverse of this state quarter.

-The Alabama State Quarter featuring Hellen Keller is ranked #2 in Ron Guth’s survey of the 100 Greatest Woman on Coins.
+The Alabama State Quarter featuring Hellen Keller is ranked #2 in Ron Guth’s survey of the 100 Greatest Women on Coins by Whitman Publishing.

 What is a 2003-P Alabama State Quarter Worth?

 If you’ve come here hoping that the rolls, bags, and boards filled with state quarters would be worth a tidy sum now that the series is approaching 20 years in age, we’re sorry to disappoint you.